aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 within the AWS ecosystem, providing a more robust and streamlined solution for managing Elastic Kubernetes Service (EKS) resources.

-This RFC primarily addresses the distinctions between the new module and the original EKS L2 construct.
+This RFC primarily focus on API changes in the new module.
+The project plan about the new module e.g. how does it exists with existing EKS module is out of scope and will be decided later.

 Comprehensive use cases and examples will be available in the README file of the forthcoming `eks-alpha-v2` module.

 Compared to the original EKS module, it has following major changes: